jsdelivr/globalping/README.md

 Learn more in the [Globalping Probe respository](https://github.com/jsdelivr/globalping-probe).

-## Limits | WIP
+## Limits
 Our platform has multiple limits to prevent abusive behaviour while motivating people to contribute to the sustainability of our platform.
 Here's an overview:

 #### Global limits
-These limits apply per IP address for all Globalping users:
+These limits apply per IP address to all Globalping users:

-- 100 POST requests per minute per IP.
-No GET limits are implemented to support "real-time" use cases.
+- 100 POST requests per minute.
-- A single measurement is limited to 200 probes per location and 500 total probes.
+- 2 GET requests per second per measurement.

 #### Unauthenticated users
 Anyone can connect to and use our API without requiring any credentials.
 For users without authentication, we limit the number of tests an IP address can run:

-- 100 tests per hour
+- 250 tests per hour

 >[!note]
 > A test is defined as a successful measurement the platform runs and returns to the user.
 For example, a limit of 10 tests means that users can either run 10 measurements with the probe limit set to 1 per measurement or a single measurement with the probe limit set to 10.

-#### Registered jsDelivr users – Free
+#### Registered users – Free
-All registered jsDelivr users get an API key for authentication, granting them higher limits:
+All registered users get an API key for authentication, granting them higher limits:

-- 200 tests per hour
+- 500 tests per hour

 #### GitHub Sponsors
 As a GitHub Sponsor of jsDelivr, your contributions help us continue the development of all projects under the [jsDelivr Organization](https://github.com/jsdelivr).

-As a thanks, we upgrade your account to receive higher limits.
+As a thanks, you receive additional 2000 credits for every dollar donated (1 credit = 1 test above the hourly limit).

 #### Custom limits
 Feel free to reach out if you need a custom limit for your API key.